Joint Mechanical Engineering

 J M ENGR 4310 Control Systems I: 3 semester hours

 Same as J E ENGR 4410.
-Prerequisites: J E MATH 3170, J E ENGR 2300.
+Prerequisites: J E MATH 3170, J E ENGR 2300 and Electrical Engineering major or Mechanical Engineering major.
 Introduction to automatic control concepts.
-Block diagram representation of single and multi-loop systems.
+Block diagram representation of single and multiloop systems.
 Multi-input and multi-output systems.
 Control system components.
 Transient and steady-state performance; stability analysis; Routh, Nyquist, Bode, and root locus diagrams.
-Compensation using lead, lag, and lead-lag networks.
-Synthesis by Bode plot plots and root-locus diagrams.
-Introduction to state-variable techniques, state transition matrix, state-variable feedback.
+Compensation using lead, lag and lead-lag networks.
+Synthesis by Bode plots and root-locus diagrams.
+Introduction to state-variable techniques, state-transition matrix, state-variable feedback.

-J M ENGR 4440 Solar Energy: 3 semester hours
+J M ENGR 4360 Energy Alternatives: 3 semester hours

 J M ENGR 4700 Sustainable Environmental Building Systems: 3 semester hours